January 15 2006 (Refreshed June 28 2012)

 What do online learners wait for, hope for, and savor when they see it?
 Comments, questions and affirmations from their instructor.
 Learners depend on their instructor’s voice for staying in synch with what they are doing, for hints, insights and guidance, and for confirmation of what they are doing.

-How important is interaction as a key element of satisfaction for
+How important is Interaction as a key element of satisfaction for learners?

 Did you know that regular and timely interaction of faculty with students is one of the key quality indicators of online courses?
 A number of studies (Garrison, Anderson & Archer, 2000; Swan, 2003) suggest that learner satisfaction about their online learning courses is directly linked to the “social presence” or “virtual presence” of their faculty member.